ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ### Resume mode

-Resume mode allows training to continue from a previous round if it was interrupted before completion.
-To use resume
-mode:
+Resume mode allows us to continue the SBI training from a previous round, as might, e.g., be necessary if the training was interrupted in an earlier run before it was completed.
+The following set-up will ensure continuity in the output files and prevents the creation of a new directory for resumed runs.
+However, we recommend making a copy of the existing `learning` directory to avoid overwriting data from previous rounds and to verify the consistency of resumed runs.

+To use the resume mode we first need to:

 * Set `config["resume_training"]["resume"] = true`.
-* Specify the last completed round to resume from using `config["resume_training"]["last_round"] = 2`.
+* Specify the last completed round to resume from, e.g., using `config["resume_training"]["last_round"] = 2`.
-* Provide the paths to the previously saved model and logs using: `config["resume_training"]["save_dir"]` and `config["resume_training"]["log_dir"]` respectively.
+* Provide the paths to the previously saved model and logs using `config["resume_training"]["save_dir"]` and `config["resume_training"]["log_dir"]`, respectively.

-This setup ensures continuity in output files and prevents the creation of a new directory for resumed runs.
-We recommend making a copy of the learning directory to avoid overwriting data from previous rounds and to verify the consistency of the resume mode.
-When resuming, in the first iteration, you need to load the trained model and the training dataset from the last completed round.
+When resuming, the first (new) iteration requires loading the trained model and the training dataset from the last successfully completed round of an earlier experiment.
 This is necessary to:

-* Compute the proposal prior distribution for the next round.
+* Compute the proposal prior distribution for the next (first new) round.
 * Load the training dataset, since simulations from previous rounds are reused in subsequent rounds when `append_simulations` is enabled.

-An example of the configuration file:
+An example of the configuration file would look as follows:

 ```json
 {